Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

-The obvious ingredient missing in our microscopic model was to consider how the presence of a vacancy might influence JT-axis orientations of neighbouring sites.
+The obvious ingredient missing in our microscopic model was to consider how vacancies might influence JT-axis orientations of neighbouring sites.
 It is known from the layered structure of CuNi(CN)$_4$,\cite{Chippindale_2015} for example, that the fully-occupied $e_g^\ast$ orbital of Cu$^{2+}$ is always oriented orthogonal to its planar N$_4$ coordination environment---\emph{i.e.}\ towards the vacancies in its coordination shell.
 Likewise, in a recent DFT study of copper hexacyanoferrates,\cite{Wang_2024} the JT axes of Cu$^{2+}$ ions were found to point towards vacancies, irrespective of whether or not the relevant coordination site was occupied by water.
-This anisotropy is ultimately a crystal-field effect: both H$_2$O and vacancies are weaker-field ligands than N-bound cyanide.\cite{Figgis_2000} Consequently, we introduced an additional crystal-field term in our MC Hamiltonian that penalised JT orientations pointing towards an occupied site [Fig.~\ref{fig3}(b)].
-To minimise the number of variables in our parameterisation, we considered first the simplest case in which the energy scale of this term was also given by $J$.
-MC simulations incorporating this additional crystal-field term showed a lower critical vacancy fraction for vacancy order that was now much closer to experiment [Fig.~\ref{fig3}(a)]; this result was again independent of vacancy correlations.
+This anisotropy is ultimately a crystal-field effect: both H$_2$O and vacancies are weaker-field ligands than N-bound cyanide.\cite{Figgis_2000} Orienting the local elongation along this weaker-field direction reduces the energy penalty of double occupation of the corresponding antibonding $e_g^\ast$ orbital.
+Consequently, we introduced an additional crystal-field term in our MC Hamiltonian that penalised JT orientations pointing towards an occupied site [Fig.~\ref{fig3}(c)].
+Once again the energy scale of this crystal field term $J^\prime$ is difficult to calculate from \emph{ab initio} methods for these compositionally-complex systems; however, irrespective of the exact value, MC simulations incorporating this additional crystal-field term always showed a lower critical vacancy fraction for cooperative Jahn--Teller order.
+In fact the simple approximation $J^\prime/J\sim1$ gives behaviour surprisingly close to experiment for Cs$_x$Cu[Fe(CN)$_6$]$_{(2+x)/3}$ [Fig.~\ref{fig3}(b,c)], with the result again independent of vacancy correlations.
 Our simulations also reproduced qualitatively the strain observed at the order/disorder transition.
-Varying the relative strengths of crystal field and strain terms simply shifted the critical vacancy fraction for CJT order, so we expect this threshold to differ slightly amongst different PBA families.
-In any case, since the preferred axis for JT elongation necessarily rotates around a vacant site [Fig.~\ref{fig3}(b)], the universal effect of crystal-field considerations is to destabilise the coaxial alignment favoured by strain and responsible for CJT order.
+Varying the relative strengths of crystal field and strain terms---\emph{i.e.}\ the $J^\prime/J$ ratio---simply shifted the critical vacancy fraction for CJT order, and so we might expect this threshold to differ slightly amongst different PBA families.
+In any case, since the preferred axis for JT elongation necessarily rotates around a vacant site [Fig.~\ref{fig3}(c)], the universal effect of crystal-field considerations is to frustrate the coaxial alignment favoured by strain and responsible for CJT order.